 You could consider this master if you are interested in medical imaging and if you have affinity for the exact sciences that form the basis for the field: computer science, mathematics, physics.
-Think whether you enjoyed the courses Beelden (8DB00/8VB30), Medische Beeldanalyse (8DC00), Beeldvormende Technieken (8VC00) and Project Imaging (8P361).
+Think whether you enjoyed the courses Beelden (8DB00/8VB30), Medische Beeldanalyse (8DC00), Beeldvormende Technieken (8VC00) and Project AI for Medical Imaging (8P361).

 What is the difference between BME and ME?

 For our group, there is no defining difference between the two in the sense that choosing one or the other will not rule out career options for you.
 You take the same courses.
 The main differences are that ME (or ME-MIx) students take the clinical modules and they have to do a master’s project in a hospital.
 BME (and BME-MIx) students can do the exact same master’s project, but they are also free to do a project with a company or a more theoretical project.
 We advise to consider ME when you truly want to focus on clinically-oriented work and want to do the clinical modules.
 If not, or you are not sure yet, choose BME, because you can end up doing the same project, but you leave other options open too.